csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 There are circumstances where we would like to apply the aggregate function not only to a single set of tuples, but also to a group of sets of tuples; we specify this wish in SQL using the **group by** clause.
 The attribute or attributes given in the **group by** clause are used to form groups.
 Tuples with the same value on all attributes in the **group by** clause are placed in one group.

-As an illustration, consider the query “Find the average salary in each depart- ment.”
+As an illustration, consider the query “Find the average salary in each department.”
 We write this query as follows:

 **select** _dept name_, **avg** (_salary_) **as** _avg salary_ **from** _instructor_ **group by** _dept name_;